oracle-livelabs/database-maa/zdm-physical-online-with-backup/prepare-source-db/prepare-source-db.md

    a.
 Allow incoming connection on required port in Virtual Cloud Network.

-   We have deployed source database , target database and ZDM service host into the same Public subnet in ZDM-VCN for the purpose of this lab.
+   You have deployed source database , target database and ZDM service host into the same Public subnet in ZDM-VCN for the purpose of this lab.

-   We need to ensure that incoming connection on port 1521(or the configured listener port) are not blocked on VCN level.
+   You need to ensure that incoming connection on port 1521(or the configured listener port) are not blocked on VCN level.

    Follow below steps to enable incoming connection on 1521 (For simplicity , you will open port for all IPs in the Public subnet , however you can restrict as you wish).